ravisheth/mapsseq/README.md

 - Remove 10% EA oil and save in a separate tube; this can potentially be reused.
 - Add 10uL to 20uL of perfluorooctonal to the droplet phase.
 Vertically flick 3-4 times hard and centrifuge down.
 - Extract 16uL of the aqueous phase and pipette into new tube.
-- Clean up with AmpureXP 0.8x (12.8uL) and resuspend in 12uL of nuclease free water.
+- Clean up with AmpureXP 0.8x (12.8uL) and resuspend in 12uL of 10mM Tris-HCl pH 8.0.
 Remove 10uL of the resuspension and save.

 ##### Indexing PCR
 - Setup up following reaction: 5uL first round PCR product (Ampure cleanup), 1uL forward index primer (10uM), 1uL reverse index primer (10um), 0.2uL 100x SYBR green, 2.8uL water, 10uL NEB Next Q5 2x Master Mix.